amirofski/arzansite-nest-be/FRONTEND_IMPLEMENTATION_PROMPT.md

 # Frontend Implementation Prompt for ArzanSite Authentication

 ## Overview
 You need to implement a complete authentication system for ArzanSite frontend that integrates with the NestJS backend API.
-The backend now uses Supabase's native authentication system with custom email verification.
+The backend uses Supabase authentication with custom SMTP email templates handled by the backend (no Supabase default emails).

 ## Backend API Endpoints